feresum/totallyblindchess/README.md

 Suppose you want to create a player named `foo`.
 Create the directory `players/foo` and write the source file(s) therein.
-Then create an entry with the key `"foo"` in [players.json](players.json) with the commands to run,and optionally, build, your program.
+Then create an entry with the key `"foo"` in [players.json](players.json) with the commands to run, and optionally, build, your program.

 ## Controller usage

-`python3 controller.py build` runs the build command for all players.
+- `python3 controller.py build` runs the build command for all players.
 You should run this before either of the other commands.
-`python3 controller.py check` checks that the players produce valid and consistent output.
+- `python3 controller.py check` checks that the players produce valid and consistent output.
-`python3 controller.py fight --parallelism=4` starts a tournament with unlimited rounds, 4 concurrent games, and one instance of each player.
+- `python3 controller.py fight --parallelism=4` starts a tournament with unlimited rounds, 4 concurrent games, and one instance of each player.

 The `build` and `check` commands exit upon encountering the first error. `fight`, on the other hand, forfeits misbehaving processes.
 So it's a good idea to validate your bot with `check` before starting a tournament.